PREVIOUS: Denial & acting out

 You wouldn’t demand that a person blind from birth should see colors!
 Don’t chase abusers – for anything, especially to admit they’re wrong!

 a.
-The “Don’t talk” rule (they = parents / community
+The “DON’T TALK” rule (they = parents / community), ABOUT WHAT :

-• what you need & want, since they can’t or don’t want to provide them
+• you need & want, since they can’t or don’t want to provide them

-• your personal opinions, values & observations – if they don’t fit in with the family line (the ‘story’ created about the tribe we all belong to).
+• your personal opinions, values & observations are – if they don’t fit in with the ‘party line’ (the ‘story’ created about the tribe we all belong to).

 🤐 No matter how twisted, it’s our family & we protect it at all costs.
 These messages prevent some ACoAs from going to 12-Step programs &/or therapy – seeing it as disloyalty.